Lin-Johnson/Paper/README.md

 # Paper

-This is the source code of the paper 'MVF-SleepNet: Multi-view Fusion Network for Sleep Stage Classification'.
+This is the source code of the paper 'Research on integrated model for financial fraud prediction'.

 ## Environment Settings